 The activities of the Council have been focused on issues faced by shippers on shipping and port related matters.
 The Council always performed a lead role in resolving problems and serve as the focal point where various shipping and port related matters are brought up and discussed.
 In addition, the Council actively advises the Government on matters relating to port and shipping whenever its advice is sought after.

-Four (4) Action Committees headed by an Action Committee Chairman was appointed to look into the different aspects relating to the Council activities and report at the monthly meeting.
-They are namely: the Issues Sub Committee, Membership Sub Committee, Trade Complaints Sub Committee and the Finance Sub Committee.
+There are four (4) Action Committees appointed to function as follows: The Issues Sub Committee, Membership Sub Committee, Trade Complaints Sub Committee and the Finance Sub Committee.

-A detailed description of the activities of the four action committees appears elsewhere in this report.
-However, in this section for your easy reference we give below the main topics covered in this report.
+A detailed description of the activities of the Council appears elsewhere in this report.
+However, in this section for your easy reference we give below the main topics covered in the report.

 - Terminal Handling Charge

 - Lobbying for reduction of Port Charges, which are considered high in the region.

 - Freight Rates & Surcharges

 - Maritime Security